Water quality monitoring and forestry management on OWASA’s Cane Creek Reservoir Mitigation Property west of Buckhorn Road

 An aerial view of the Cane Creek Reservoir Mitigation Property and the approximate location of the stream crossing can be found by clicking here.

 The next step in forestry management on the Mitigation Tract will involve cutting trees on the portion of the property south of the stream.
 This work will include leaving a forested buffer along much of the perimeter of the property, selectively cutting in hardwood stands to improve their quality, and harvesting some pine areas.
 The largest pine area identified for final harvest is about eight acres.
-We will request bids and issue a contract before that work begins.
+OWASA has selected a contractor to implement the plan on this portion of the Mitigation Tract; work has been temporarily postponed until there are drier weather conditions.

 Water quality monitoring